Openmesh-Network/xnode-unit-controller/README.md

         - NFT ID
 - [ ] Add new cloud-init script.
 - [X] Chose region based on availability API.
+- [o] Testing:
+	- [X] Test the system can handle all database events correctly.
+    - [X] Test disabling a sponsor doesn't alter it.
+	- [X] Test a full deployment works (Up to deploying the machine).
+	- [ ] Test the environment variables?
+	- [ ] Test the system can handle all hivelocity API responses gracefully.
+	- [ ] Test the hivelocity apis are up and working.
+	- [ ] Test the database can handle 10000 random deployments.
+        - Have to mock hivelocity api for this to work.
+- [ ] Generate table if not provided.
+    - Use the sql file?

+## Maybe worth exploring?
+- [ ] Generic cloud-init options converter.
+    - Turn arguments to proc cmdline things.
 - [ ] Add more constraints to database to prevent entry errors?
-    - [ ] Make sure there can be no newlines on the strings.
     - [ ] Credits should be minimum 1k maybe?
 - [ ] Improve logs so that they include request information.
     - [ ] Which nft is being targetted at least + XnodeId
-## Maybe worth exploring?
-- [ ] Generic cloud-init options converter.
-    - Turn arguments to proc cmdline things.

 ## Before launch
 - [ ] Might have to enable special account permission on subaccount.